sez11a/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/08-npm-sdk.markdown

 a breaking change when updating Loader Modules Extender from 1.1.0 to 2.1.0.
 In this case, you would be in an indeterminate feature level (pre-3 for example) that has not been tested.
-We recommend that you use component versions that are semantical version compatible with the component versions listed in the feature level you wish to use.
+We recommend that you use component versions that are semantic version compatible with the component versions listed in the feature level you wish to use.

 Now that you know how feature levels work, you can learn how to use the Liferay